kirti136/weather-app-native/README.md

 **Behavior:**
 - Renders a Picker component to display a dropdown of available cities.
-- When the user selects a city, it triggers the handleCityChange function, updating the selected city state and invoking the onCitySelect callback with the selected city.
+- When the user selects a city, it triggers the handleCityChange function, updating the selected city-state and invoking the onCitySelect callback with the selected city.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------